vv4t/vv4t.github.io/posts/on_the_creation_of_nuko.md

 a BSP.

-First, the algorithm would have to parse an _.obj_ (the mesh format I was using), expeorted from blender.
+First, the algorithm would have to parse an _.obj_ (the mesh format I was using), exported from blender.
 This mesh would already be assumed to be sorted into its respective objects, faces (converted into triangles) and vertices with each being a convex hull.